-The publisher of the person’s personal details shall be intended to threaten, harm or distress for the person is enough for the publisher to be proved guilty under the amended section 3 of the POHA.
+The publisher of the person’s personal details shall be intended to threaten, harm, or distress the person is enough for the publisher to be proved guilty under the amended section 3 of the POHA.

 Who is the target of the offense?

-According to amendment section 3 of POHA, a criminal offense will be applied if the person’s personal details were published or any other person addressing him experiences alarm, distress, or harassment.
+According to amendment section 3 of POHA, a criminal offense will be applied if the person’s personal details are published or any other person addressing him experiences alarm, distress, or harassment.

 This offense is far more similar to that under section 5 of POSC, addressing facilitating the use of violence.
 The only difference was that the publisher targets the person whose personal information is posted over the internet or any other person.

 Nevertheless, under the amended section 5 of the POHA (relating to “fear of violence”), for the offense to have been proved, the person who has had their personal information published must have believed that violence is going to be used against him (or someone else).